subatomicglue/angular5-cli-lazy/README.md

 # AngularCliLazy - Demo (which includes reusable LazyLoaderService)

-This project shows how to manually lazy-load an `NgModule` and associated `Component`s in an `angular-cli` application, by using a function call without any need for the Angular `Router`.
+This project shows how to manually lazy-load an `NgModule` and associated `Component`s in an `angular-cli` application, by using a function call instead of Angular `Router` URL routes.

 In angular, NgModules will be compiled out to separate .js files, which gives the opportunity to lazy-load them much later after the application has been running.